Ravurumadhuri/numpy-and-pandas/README.md

-# oops
+# numpy and pandasa
-practicing of oops concepts
+practicing of numpy and pandas cocepts